slackapi/node-slack-sdk/docs/_pages/getting_started.md

 ## Create a Slack app

 The first step is to [register a new app](https://api.slack.com/apps/new) with Slack at the API website.
+You have the option to build a user-token app or a workspace app.
 Give your app a fun name and choose a Development Slack Workspace.
 We recommend using a workspace where you aren't going to disrupt real work getting done -- you can create a new workspace for free.

+> ⚠️ For this guide, we'll assume you're building a [workspace app](https://api.slack.com/workspace-apps-preview).
+Workspace apps support Slack's latest-and-greatest platform features and will be required for distributed apps in the (near) future.
+However, most steps are the same for user-token apps.

-You'll be greeted with some basic information.
-In this guide we'll be setting up an Incoming Webhook and make a request to the Web API.
-The webhook allows your app to post rich notifications into one specific channel that a user gets to decide when they install your app into their workspace.
-The Web API allows your app to call methods that can be used for everything from creating a channel to searching messages.
-Let's configure our new app for these capabilities.
+After you create an app, you'll be greeted with some basic information.
+In this guide we'll be making a request to the Web API to post a message to a channel.
+Aside from posting messages, the Web API allows your app to call [methods](https://api.slack.com/methods) that can be used for everything from creating a channel to searching messages.
+Let's configure our new app with proper permissions.

-### Setting up incoming webhooks

-Navigate to incoming webhooks and activate the feature.
-When you click the "Add New Webhook to Workspace" button, you'll be taken to your app installation page.
-This page is asking you for permission to install the app in your development workspace with specific capabilities.
-That's right, the development workspace is like every other workspace -- apps must be authorized by a user each time it asks for more permissions.
-Go ahead and choose a channel and click "Authorize".
-Copy the webhook URL that was added to the table below and keep it safe.
-This URL should be treated like a password since it contains the permissions to post in a channel from the outside world.
-In a later step, you'll be asked to use this URL in your code.

 ### Getting a token to use the Web API